xethya/.roadmap/README.md

 The full specification of the framework is being written in the [xethya/.specs](https://github.com/xethya/.specs) repo.
 If you come from the RPG world, consider this repo the Dungeon Master's Gamebook.

+This repo is your starting point if you're becoming a _Feature Champion_.
+Let's go with an example:

+> Meet Vilma 🙋.
+Vilma is a JavaScript developer that wants to join Xethya.
+She's an expert in [PRNGs](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) and wants to implement new randomization algorithms in the [Dice](https://github.com/xethya/xethya-dice) module.
+She wants more _aggresive_ rolls, so she starts writing down how the dice should behave in [xethya/.specs](https://github.com/xethya/.specs).
+For that, she opens an issue to submit a proposal.
+The proposal spec is discussed and once that the _Guild_ resolves where should the feature live, coding begins.

+[_The Guild_](https://github.com/orgs/xethya/teams/guild) is the team of core contributors of Xethya.

 ### Roadmap

 We'll keep track of the framework's global status with GitHub issues and [projects](https://github.com/xethya/.roadmap/projects) contained in this repo.